Ponniyin Selvan: I: Plot

+Concurrently, Aditha Karikalan confides his tragic history to his close friend, Parthibendra Pallavan.
+Years earlier, a young Karikalan had been deeply in love with Nandini, but the Chola royals banished her due to her mysterious, low-born origins, following which she was fostered by the Pandya king Veerapandiyan.
+During a subsequent military campaign against the rival Pandya Kingdom, a vengeful Karikalan decapitated the defeated Veerapandiyan, despite Nandini's desperate pleas to spare his life.
+This act ignited Nandini’s absolute vendetta against the Chola line, prompting her to align with the Pandya Abathudavigal, a fanatical subterranean group of Pandya assassins seeking to eradicate the royal family.

+In Lanka, Vandiyadevan enlists the aid of Poonguzhali, a skilled boatwoman, to navigate the coastal waters.
+He locates Arulmozhi Varman and delivers Kundavai's request.
+Concurrently, Periya Pazhuvettaraiyar manipulates the vulnerable emperor into issuing an official warrant to arrest Arulmozhi Varman on charges of treason under the pretext of bringing him back to Thanjavur.
+Despite pleas from his generals to rebel against the corrupt administration, Arulmozhi Varman chooses to honor his father's absolute authority and surrenders to the imperial navy.

+Before the fleet can sail, the Pandya assassins launch a coordinated assault to eliminate the Chola prince.
+Mistaking Vandiyadevan for Arulmozhi Varman due to a swap of armor, the insurgents capture him and board a getaway vessel.
+Arulmozhi Varman boards the enemy ship to rescue his friend, but a violent cyclone strikes the ocean, tearing the fleet apart.
+Both men disappear beneath the waves and are universally presumed dead.

-The news of the prince's supposed death shocks the Cholas.
-Grief-stricken, Aaditha Karikalan sets out for Thanjavur to confront Nandini.
-Meanwhile, the mysterious Oomai Rani, a lookalike of Nandini who once saved Ponniyin Selvan from drowning as a child, dives into the sea, implying that the prince may still be alive.
+The catastrophic news of Arulmozhi Varman's alleged death sends shockwaves throughout the empire.
+Grief-stricken and half-mad with rage, Aditha Karikalan leaves Kanchi for Thanjavur, determined to confront Nandini and meet his fate.
+Meanwhile, off the coast of Lanka, the mysterious Oomai Rani (the Mute Queen), an enigmatic, elderly lookalike of Nandini who had previously saved Arulmozhi Varman from drowning in his childhood, dives deep into the stormy sea, rescuing the prince from the ocean floor.

 Cast

 The film's narration was voiced by Kamal Haasan (both trailer and film), Anil Kapoor (trailer)/Ajay Devgn (film), Rana Daggubati (trailer)/Chiranjeevi (film), Prithviraj Sukumaran (trailer)/Mammootty (film) and Jayanth Kaikini (trailer)/Upendra (film) in the Tamil, Hindi, Telugu, Malayalam, and Kannada languages respectively.

 Music

 The film score and soundtrack were composed by Mani Ratnam's regular collaborator A. R. Rahman.
 The audio rights of the film were purchased by Tips.

 The soundtrack consists of six original songs composed by A.R.Rahman, namely, "Ponni Nadhi", "Chola Chola", "Ratchasa Maamaney", "Sol", "Alaikadal" and "Devaralan Aattam".
 Lyrics were written by Ilango Krishnan, Kabilan, Krithika Nelson and Siva Ananth in the Tamil version and Mehboob Kotwal, Anantha Sriram, Rafeeq Ahamed and Jayanth Kaikini wrote the song lyrics in Hindi, Telugu, Malayalam and Kannada respectively.